-As at 30 June 2018, the Board consists of six Directors: three independent Non-Executive Directors and three non-independent Non-Executive Directors.
+As at 30 June 2020, the Board consists of seven Directors: three independent Non-Executive Directors, two non-independent Non-Executive Directors and two Executive Directors.
 The Board has an independent Chair but does not have a majority of independent Directors.
-While this does not comply with the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations, this reflects the shareholding structure of the Company following its recapitalisation in December 2017, which resulted in one shareholder owning approximately 53% of the Company and twelve shareholders (the Company's senior lenders) owning approximately 95% of the Company's shares.
+This area of non-compliance with the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations reflects the shareholding structure of the Company following its recapitalisation in December 2017, which resulted in one shareholder owning approximately 53% of the Company and twelve shareholders (the Company's senior lenders) owning approximately 95% of the Company's shares.
+Given the Company's ownership, the structure of the Board helps ensure adequate representation for all shareholders.